the1bit/azansible/202_multi_nic_vm_lb/readme.md

-201 - Create VM with multiple NICs
+202 - Create VM with multiple NICs and Loadbalancer
 ===

 # Description